Costa Favolosa Cruise Review

 Entertainment

 The entertainment team on board was phenomenal.
 The number of parties on this special Costa Club cruise was insane.
-Now, a word of caution: all the parties on Costa do not start before 11 p.m.
+Now, a word of caution: none of the parties on Costa start before 11 p.m.
 If you are used to sailing with a North American cruise line, you must adjust to this European time!
 Some of the parties were insane, and passengers loved them.
 Here are some of the highlights:

 White Silent party: This party was new to us, and it felt a little bizarre, but we found it to be a lot of fun.
 Each guest had a set of headphones, and there were 3 DJs with three different types of music: 80’s, Spanish, and contemporary.
 Each guest was able to decide which music they wanted to dance with.
 It was really fun to see people dancing to different tunes.

 Desert night: This was probably the best of the parties.
 There were stations for henna tattoos, Arabic music and dancing, and a massive Moroccan buffet by the pool.
 The dance team on board performed a dancing show.
-People loved this party, and it went on until very late at night.
+People loved this party, which continued until late at night.

-There were other special nights like German Night, Spanish Night, French Night, and Italian Night.
+Other special nights include German Night, Spanish Night, French Night, and Italian Night.
 We did not go to every single one because it would have been impossible for us to wake up in the mornings for our excursions!

 Another thing that happened on this special Costa Club cruise was a lot of competition between passengers.
 They had a baking, dancing, and an art competition.
 People seemed to enjoy them quite a lot.
-Unfortunately, there were too many things to do on board, so we had no time to participate in all of them.
+Unfortunately, there were simply too many things to do on board, so we had no time to participate.

 Tony Hadley on board Costa Favolosa

-The second special performer was Talia Alexis, a singer that we had the pleasure to see before on board the Costa Toscana.
+The second special performer was Talia Alexis, a singer we enjoyed seeing before boarding the Costa Toscana.
 She is an incredibly talented performer, and she did two amazing shows.
-The first one features songs from famous singers, and the second one was a tribute to Tina Turner.
+The first one featured songs from famous singers, and the second one was a tribute to Tina Turner.
 Both shows were amazing, and everyone loved them!

 Talia Alexis on board Costa Favolosa